ninaleo/ransut-core/documentation/10-Project-management/project-end-report.md

 ## 4.3 Suggested grades
 What grades do you think you earned based on the above criteria?
-You can suggest differnet grades to each team member based on achievements and activity, for example the key players should get better grades than those who barely worked at all.
+You can suggest different grades to each team member based on achievements and activity, for example the key players should get better grades than those who barely worked at all.